K1rL3s/AminoForeverOnline/README.md

 <p align="center"><b>Account must be in a community!</b></p>

 If you have an unverified account, use your deviceId.
+If you have a 403 error on Heroku, use proxies (line 54)

 #### Launch at home
 1. Download online.py and libs from requirements.txt